 Initially, both companies will work together and co-sell their offers in markets where Schneider Electric has a direct go-to-market approach, as of 2020.
-In 2021, other markets will be addressed, also with the company’s EcoXpert partner program (that has a healthcare specialization badge), albeit with a limited number of business partners as Chris Roberts explains in an interview on the global EcoXpert healthcare facility expert community.
+In 2021, other markets will be addressed, also with the company’s EcoXpert partner program (that has a healthcare specialization badge).
 You can see how ThoughtWire fits in the EcoStruxure Architecture in the illustration from the data sheet below.

 We’ve been working with our customers in healthcare for the past 10 years to orchestrate data from across critical clinical systems, OT systems, IoT devices, to build a real-time Digital Twin that makes it easier for clinicians to have full visibility into patient needs and the entire hospital workflow (Mike Monteith, CEO, ThoughtWire)

 With digital twins and the possibilities they offer to get an operational building model of the facility and at the same time, enter data from clinical systems, etc. new system integrators – from the IT side – will be involved.